Random dynamics on real and complex projective surfaces: Measure rigidity

 \begin{thm} Let $f$ be a polynomial automorphism of $\R^2$.
 Let $\mu$ be an ergodic $f$-invariant measure with positive entropy supported on $\R^2$.
 If $g\in\Aut(\R^2)$ satisfies $g_*\mu = \mu$, then: \begin{enumerate}[\em (a)] \item either $f$ and $g$ are conservative and $\mu$ is the restriction of $\leb_{\R^2}$ to a Borel set of positive measure invariant under $f$ and $g$; \item or the group generated by $f$ and $g$ is solvable and virtually cyclic; in particular, there exists $(n,m)\in \Z^2\setminus{\set{(0,0)}}$ such that $f^n = g^m$. \end{enumerate} \end{thm}

+\begin{rem} With the techniques developed in \cite{Cantat:BHPS}, the same result applies to the dynamics of ${\mathsf{Out}}({\mathbb{F}}_2)$ acting on the real part of the character surfaces of the once punctured torus. \end{rem}

 \begin{proof} We briefly explain the modifications required to adapt the proof of Theorem~\ref{thm:rigidity}, and leave the details to the reader.
 We freely use standard facts from the dynamics of automorphisms of $\C^2$.
 Let $f$ and $g$ be as in the statement of the theorem, and set $\Gamma=\langle f, g \rangle$.

-Since its entropy is positive, $f$ is of H\'enon type in the sense of~\cite{lamy}: this means that $f$ is conjugate to a composition of generalized H\'enon maps, as in~\cite{friedland-milnor}, Theorem~2.6.
+Since its entropy is positive, $f$ is of H\'enon type in the sense of~\cite{lamy}: this means that $f$ is conjugate to a composition of generalized H\'enon maps, as in~\cite[Thm.
+2.6]{friedland-milnor}.
 Thus, the support of $\mu$ is a compact subset of $\C^2$, because the basins of attraction of the line at infinity for $f$ and $f^{-1}$ cover the complement of a compact set; moreover, as in Theorem~\ref{thm:rigidity}, $\mu$ cannot charge any proper Zariski closed subset.

 Let $\gamma$ be an arbitrary element of $\Gamma$; then $h:=\gamma\inv f \gamma$ is also of H\'enon type.
 We run through Cases 1, 2 and 3 as in the proof of Theorem \ref{thm:rigidity}.
 Case 3 is treated exactly in the same way as above and implies that $\mu$ is absolutely continuous.
 This in turn implies that the Jacobian of $f$, a constant $\Jac(f)\in \C^*$ since $f\in\Aut(\C^2)$, is equal to $\pm1$; and since $\mu$ is ergodic for $f$, it must be the restriction of $\leb_{\R^2}$ to some $\Gamma$-invariant subset.
 In Cases 1 and 2, arguing as before and keeping the same notation, we arrive at $W^s(h,x) = W^s(f,x)$ or $W^u(f,x)$ on a set of positive measure.
 For a H\'enon type automorphism of $\C^2$, the closure of any stable manifold is equal to the forward Julia set $J^+$, and $J^+$ carries a unique positive closed current $T^+$ of mass $1$ relative to the Fubini Study form in $\P^2(\C)$ (see \cite{sibony}).
 So we infer that $T^+_h = T^+_f$ or $T^+_h =T^-_f$; as a consequence, the Green functions of $f$ and $h$ satisfy $G^+_h=G^+_f$ or $G^+_h=G^-_f$, respectively.